 Finish back in Rotonda for a night in albergo diffuso Il Borgo Ospitale, and fine meaty fare at its braceria, A’ Rimissa.

-Matera’s Festa della Madonna Bruna procession begins quietly at dawn but come evening fireworks hit the sky, a float rolls into the Piazza Vittorio Veneto and all hell breaks loose – locals attack it to rip off a piece for luck.
-(2 July)
+On 2 July each year, Matera’s Festa della Madonna Bruna procession begins quietly at dawn but come evening fireworks hit the sky, a float rolls into the Piazza Vittorio Veneto and all hell breaks loose – locals attack it to rip off a piece for luck.

-You'll need a car to get around Matera, so recommend flying to Bari (in the north) and road-tripping across Basilicata, winding past crumbling citadels and ending with the pizzerias of Naples.
+Whenever you visit, you'll need a car to get around, so we recommend flying to Bari (in the north) and road-tripping across Basilicata, winding past crumbling citadels and ending with the pizzerias of Naples.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!